 I had lunch with a former colleague from Harvard Business School last week.
-He asked me about Mekko Graphics and specifically about Marimekko charts.
+He asked me about Mekko Graphics and specifically about the Marimekko chart (also known as a Mekko chart).
 I think I did a good job explaining to him why you might use a Marimekko chart.
 I noted that you can capture two dimensions in one chart, for example revenue by region and vertical market.
 With a Marimekko chart, you can quickly spot large segments (e.g., a specific vertical that has a large share of a region) and identify 'white space' (e.g., a vertical that is under-represented in a specific region).

 Both charts show that the China, India and Brazil dominate the other emerging market countries with respect to private equity investments.
-The 100% stacked bar makes it easier to see that these three countries account for over 50% of the total investments.
-The Marimekko adds regional data to the picture.
-You can see the relative importance of the three key countries AND the relative importance of the four regions, with Emerging Asia accounting for over 60% of the total investment.
+The 100% stacked bar on the left makes it easier to see that these three countries account for over 50% of the total investments.
+The Marimekko chart on the right adds regional data to the picture.
+You can see the relative importance of the three key countries and the relative importance of the four regions, with Emerging Asia accounting for over 60% of the total investment.